brainhack-school2023/st-onge_project/README.md

 ## PROJECT DEFINITION
 ---
+### Parkinson's disease
 Parkinson’s disease is a neurogenerative disease for which we currently do not have any cure.
-Finding new biomarkers for Parkinson's could help diagnose the disease at an earlier stage, therefore being able to start treatment early and slow disease progression.
+Although there are treatment options available, early diagnosis is key to be able to start the treatment early and slow down the progression of the disease.
+However, since there there is still a lot of things we don't quite understand about Parkinson's disease, it is oftentimes difficult to diagnose at early stages.
+During this project, I will finding new biomarkers for Parkinson's, which could help diagnose the disease at an earlier stage, therefore being able to start treatment early and slow disease progression.

+### Diffusion MRI and Neurite Orientation Dispersion and Diffusion Imaging (NODDI)
 In recent work, diffusion MRI has shown a potential interest for finding biomarkers in the context of neurodegenerative diseases such as Parkinson, using Neurite Orientation Dispersion and Diffusion Imaging, commonly known as NODDI.

+#### What is NODDI?
+NODDI is a diffusion MRI technique which aims to extract metrics based on the morphology of neurites, which are composed of dendrites and axons.
+The most common metrics that can be extracted from NODDI are :

+1. Orientation Dispersion Index (ODI)
+- Measures the variability in neurite orientation

+2. Neurite Density Index (NDI)
+- Measures the neurite density

+3. Isotropic Volume Fraction (Viso)
+- Measures

+### Project summary
 My project aims to use an existing open-source NODDI toolbox and adapt it to a spinal cord diffusion MRI dataset containing both healthy subjects and subjects diagnosed with Parkinson's disease.
 Then, using the python data analysis tools and skills I have learned during BrainHack School, I will analyze the extracted metrics from the NODDI model fitting to explore potential biomarkers for Parkinson's disease.

 ### Why NODDI for Parkinson's disease?